excid3/noticed/README.md

 ##### Translations

-We've added `translate` and `t` helpers like Rails has to provide an easy way of scoping translations.
-If the key starts with a period, it will automatically scope the key under `notifications` and the underscored name of the notification class it is used in.
+`translate` and `t` helpers are available in Notifiers.
+If the key starts with a period, it will automatically scope the key under `notifiers` and the underscored name of the notification class it is used in.

 For example:

- `t(".message")` looks up `en.notifications.new_comment.message`
+`t(".message")` looks up `en.notifiers.new_comment.message`

-Or when notification class is in module:

-`t(".message") # in Admin::NewComment` looks up `en.notifications.admin.new_comment.message`
+`t(".message") # in Admin::NewComment` looks up `en.notifiers.admin.new_comment.message`

 ##### User Preferences